 Included on my essentials list were: a flashlight for wandering between camps in the dark; toiletries including bug spray, hat and sunblock; charged batteries and of course the all-important camera, lenses and binoculars.
 With everything checked off and packed into my soft backpack and day bag, I woke up ready for the 40-minute journey from Cape Town’s South Peninsula to the airport.

 I grabbed a quick coffee & breakfast snack and was ready to board the two-hour flight to Johannesburg.
 Before I could get through Vampire Weekend’s Modern Vampires Of The City and Penguin Cafe Orchestra’s Signs of Life, my Mango (low cost) flight was preparing to land at O.R Tambo Airport, ‘doors to manual’ my journey had truly begun.

 I was met in the domestic arrivals hall by the lodge’s friendly driver/guide Mos.
 Holding aloft a sign with my name on it, he was hard to miss.
 A short ten-minute drive and I was welcomed by my host Francois Jones and shown around the comfortable peaceful accommodation housed in a rustic chic-styled guest house.

 The Cradle of Humankind Tour - optional half-day activity

-The tour was a total six hours, including four hour visit, and two hours in transit.
-That evening Francois prepared a sumptuous three course meal, halloumi and berry salad starter, seared ostrich fillet served with mash and steamed vegetables, finished off with a chocolate mousse for desert.
+The tour was a total of six hours, including four-hour visit, and two hours in transit.
+That evening Francois prepared a sumptuous three-course meal, halloumi and berry salad starter, seared ostrich fillet served with mash and steamed vegetables, finished off with a chocolate mousse for dessert.

 Let the safari begin - to the Bush on Monday